juanfrank77/juanfrank77/README.md

 ## Misc

 🤝 I like to collaborate with others in open-source projects of knowledge management and edtech.
-Also, growing tech communities in Latam.
+Also, helping  communities in the tech space.

 💬 Ask me about: learning new things efficiently, overcoming procrastination/distractions/overwhelm, and doing more with less.